Dasyloricaria latiura

-Dasyloricaria latiura is a species of armored catfish native to Panama and Colombia where it is found in the Tuira and Atrato River basins.
-This species grows to a length of 35.5 cm SL.
+Dasyloricaria latiura is a species of freshwater ray-finned fish belonging to the family Loricariidae, the armored suckermouth catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This catfish is found in Panama from the Bayano River south to the Tuira River, and in the Atrato River basin in Colombia.
+This species grows to a standard length of 35.5 cm.